dram/trealla/docs/FEATURES.md

 Optional attributes are allowed of the form 'key=value' such as 'scope=TEST' which names a scope for discovery purposes, and 'name=QUOTES' which specifies a named service.

-If no port (or port=0) is specified then one is assigned by the system.
+If no port (or port=0) is specified then an ephemeral one is assigned by the system.
 For named services with discovery this is usually sufficient.

-For SSL servers files *key.pem* and *cert.pem* are looked for, which contain the private key and certificate(s) (see LetEncrypt note above).
+For SSL servers files *key.pem* and *cert.pem* are looked for, which contain the private key and certificate(s).
 Default ones for testing are provided.

 	server(+BindList,-S)            - listen for and accept connections server(+BindList,-S,+Key,+Cert) - ditto & specify KEY & CERT .pem files